conda-forge/conda-forge-repodata-patches-feedstock/recipe/README.md

 > [!TIP]
 > You can use `pixi` to develop and test your patches locally.
 > Install the environment with `pixi install`.
+> Or use the `dev-env-for-patches.yaml` file to create a new conda environment.

 The `show_diff.py` script in this directory can be used to test out modifications to `gen_patch_json.py`.
 This scripts shows the difference